lychenyoko/Interesting_Literatures_2021/README.md

 * Unsupervised Learning of Probably Symmetric Deformable 3D Objects From Images in the Wild
 * Semantically Multi-Modal Image Synthesis
 * SinGAN: Learning a Generative Model from a Single Natural Image

+## 1.18 - 1.24:
+* Learning Memory Access Patterns
+* Semantic Locality and Context-based Prefetching Using Reinforcement Learning
+* A Neural Network Prefetcher for Arbitrary Memory Access Patterns
+* Data Cache Prefetching with Perceptron Learning
+* An Imitation Learning Approach for Cache Replacement
+* Applying Deep Learning to the Cache Replacement Problem